Get 11 tips for how to deal with difficult family members when you become a parent. Learn to set boundaries as well as be flexible.

 Write in a Journal

-I think this accomplishes two things.
+I think writing in a journal accomplishes two things.
 First, it allows you to “vent” about difficult situations without having to slander someone in the process.
 That is a good thing.

 Second, you can refer to it when you have your own grandchildren and great-grandchildren.
 It will give you something to refer to and remember what it was like to be that young mother receiving advice that sounded like accusations of poor parenting.
 Then you can avoid doing the same to those around you.